kailash-manasarovar/statement/docs/timeline/2023/august.md

 ## Head hunted by ex-Polygon director

-- Throughout August I'm looking for a new role.
+- Throughout August while I'm staying in Cauterets I'm looking for a new role.
 - I'm head hunted by a recruitment agency Spectrum Search for a crypto start-up called Torus who had a one-page website promising an upcoming release (the following week they were supposed to be going live).
 - The website was `torus.io` which now doesn't even redirect to anything.
 - I was curious about the name, also, because on the `@jctot19` account around this time I had received messages using the word *toro* in what were probably direct threats to me, such as *and now you are going to see the world of the toros* in what I understood to mean that, because I was fighting back, online, I was going to get more attacks from them.